Build A T-14

 Now, one last thing to do to the boxes.
 When we get the frame mounted on the pole, we are going to need some way to hold the boxes in place while we are screwing them into the frame.

-Cut some small pieces as shown, drill holes in them and mount them to the back of the box.
+Cut some small pieces as shown, drill a couple of holes in them and mount them to the back of the box.

 Remember that line we drew at the top of the frame.
-The bottom of these blocks will be placed right level with that line.
+The bottom of these blocks will be placed right level with that line and flush with the outside of the box and screwed in place.
 Then, when we set the box up to the frame on the pole, the blocks rest on the top of the frame, only needing one hand to hold the box in place while we use the other hand to do the screwing.

 Why the split blocks?
 To clear the pipe, simple as that!

 And that's it.
-The construction is all done.
+The house construction is all done.

 Finishing: